-The sample of costed activity from ABF establishments make up 96.1 per cent of all in-scope admitted acute activity (population).
+The sample of costed activity from ABF establishments make up 97.5% of all in-scope admitted acute activity (population).
 To take account of the un-costed activity, IHACPA weights the costed sample to the population.
 Weighting of the costed sample is applied to ensure a true representation of the entire population.
 This weighting process is performed in two stages, as outlined below.

-Stage 1 (episodes admitted on or after 1 July 2020 and separated on or before 30 June 2022)
+Stage 1 (episodes admitted on or after 1 July 2021 and separated on or before 30 June 2023)

-The first stage of the weighting process stratified and weighted the ABF sample to reflect the population of all 2021-22 ABF admitted acute activity with an admission date on or after 1 July 2020.
+The first stage of the weighting process stratified and weighted the ABF sample to reflect the population of all 2022-23 ABF admitted acute activity with an admission date on or after 1 July 2021.
 The stratification is based on establishment state/territory, size, location and paediatric specialty.
-Establishments are classified by size using 2023-24 admitted acute NWAU, calculated on 2021-22 activity data (that is, NWAU23 calculator applied to 2021-22 data).
+Establishments are classified by size using 2024-25 admitted acute NWAU, calculated on 2022-23 activity data (that is, NWAU24 calculator applied to 2022-23 data).

-Stage 2 (episodes admitted prior to 1 July 2020)
+Stage 2 (episodes admitted prior to 1 July 2021)

-The second stage of the weighting process weights the 2021-22 activity with an admission date prior to 1 July 2020, up to all activity with separation dates within 2020-22.
+The second stage of the weighting process weights the 2022-23 activity with an admission date prior to 1 July 2021, up to all activity with separation dates within 2021-23.
 This weighting is done by length of stay quartiles within the AR-DRG.
-Same-day activity received a weight of 1.0 in this process, as there are no 2021-22 same-day separations with admission dates prior to 1 July 2021.
+Same-day activity received a weight of 1.0 in this process, as there are no 2022-23 same-day separations with admission dates prior to 1 July 2022.